sunnyvsm/step-by-step-ci/Readme.md

     - Under *Build* Add a Build step
       - MSBuild Version: `.Net 4.0` *The choices here depend on what was configured for the MSBuild Plugin*
       - MSBuild Build File: `"MicroCalculator/MicroCalculator.sln"`
+  1. Run the build.
+      - Check the console output should the build fail to find out what caused the fail.

+### Adding a step to run the VSTests
+  1. Open the Jenkins Project configuration
+  1. Add a build step `Run unit tests with VSTest.console`
+    - VsTest Version: `VSTest Console`*The choices here depend on what was configured for the VSTest Runner Plugin*
+    - Test Files: `"MicroCalculator/CalculatorFunctionTests/bin/Debug/CalculatorFunctionTests.dll"`
+  1. Save and run the Jenkins Project.
+    - *If it fails, check the console output, it can happen that the build fails because one of the unit tests failed.
+There is a unit test that randomly (~33%) fails.
+Just to keep things interesting. :P*

+## Add a better way to see the failed tests
+  1. Install the Jenkins [VSTest Plugin][jen_vstest].
+    - *This will convert the VSTestRunner results to JUnit compatible results which can be read nicely by Jenkins.*
+  1. Open the Project Configuration
+  1. Add a Post-build Action `Publish MSTest test result report`
+    - Test report TRX file: `${VSTEST_RESULT_TRX}`
+  1. Save and run a build.
+Now there should be a `Test Result` link in the Build report.

 ## References and Links